concur/developer.concur.com/oauth-20/revoking-access-tokens.markdown

 Where:

-_token_ — Is a required parameter that specifies the access token to be revoked.
+*token* — Is a required parameter that specifies the access token to be revoked.

 For example:

 ```
 POST https://www.concursolutions.com/net2/oauth2/revoketoken.ashx
 ?token=fdjhk2382kwkajsklwe8i3932kslswl
+Authorization: OAuth fdjhk2382kwkajsklwe8i3932kslswl
+Accept: application/xml
 ```

 ##  Revoking all access tokens for a user

-To revoke all access tokens for a user for a given application, make this API call:
+To revoke all access tokens for a user for a given application:

 ```
 POST https://www.concursolutions.com/net2/oauth2/revoketoken.ashx